VladimirMikulic/parcel-resolver-ignore/README.md

 This is where `parcel-resolver-ignore` comes into play.
 You can find example use-cases below.

-> ℹ️ NOTE: Examples below are HTMl files, but the plugin works with EVERY file (i.e. CSS).
+> ℹ️ NOTE: Examples below are HTML files, but the plugin works with EVERY file (i.e. CSS).

 1. Excluding files from processing